 The Freedom of Information (FOI) Act was passed in 2000 and became fully effective in 2005.
 It allows any member of the public to request access to information held by public sector organisations in the UK, including the NHS.

-Our response to Freedom of Information Requests (FOIs) may take longer for us to complete at the moment because of COVID-19 implications.
-Freedom of Information staff can work productively from home but are mindful that many CCG staff are involved in crucial work to support East Berkshire residents through this difficult time, and this may impact their ability to provide the information needed to respond to some requests in a timely manner.
+Our response to Freedom of Information Requests (FOIs) and Subject Access Requests (SARs) may take longer for us to complete at the moment because of COVID-19 implications.
+FOI and SAR staff can work productively from home but are mindful that many CCG staff are involved in crucial work to support East Berkshire residents through this difficult time, and this may impact their ability to provide the information needed to respond to some requests in a timely manner.

 Is your request essential?